sarveshmishra561999/product-Management/problem.md

 ```text
         conqtvms
 ```
-### As per my understanding i face this issue during the assesment may be there are some other convetion related mistake or that have i mention may be my worng assumption
+### As per my understanding I found this issue during the assesment may be there are some other convetion related mistake or that have i mention may be my worng assumption

 # THANK YOU !!